Should You Use the Sauna After Getting a Tattoo

 It's advisable to avoid all forms of moisture, including swimming and sauna sessions.
 Your tattoo must heal before exposing it to excessive moisture and sweating.
 When you expose your tattoo to the moisture and heat in a sauna, excessive sweating will occur, disrupting the healing process and increasing the risk of infection.

 Other issues may include dilation of blood vessels due to heat, slowed healing, and increased bleeding.
-Again, exposing your tattoo to the moisture and heat in a sauna can permanently fade the tattoo heat.
+Again, exposing your tattoo to the moisture and heat in a sauna can permanently fade the tattoo.

 Covering Your Tattoo During Your Sauna Sessions